MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

 ### Translucent UI

-KitKat gives you more control over theming your app with optional transclucent status and navigation bars.
+KitKat gives you more control over theming your app with optional translucent status and navigation bars.
 You can change the translucency of system UI elements in the same XML file you use to define your Android theme.
 KitKat introduces the following properties: